hundredrabbits/thebook/north_pacific_logbook.md

 The sky is blue?
 I seemed to have forgotten that it could ever be that color.
 The waves are still mean, but the sky reflected into them dulls their teeth.
 When we get sun, we usually take everything out to dry, but today is not a good day for this, as the cockpit is getting a lot of spray.
 I have a pair of leggings outside that is well-pickled and that just won't dry.
 We don't want to add to that sorry collection.

 ##### 1000
 The seas and winds have lessened somewhat, and the sky is still blue?!
 We're reminded then of what sailing is normally like.
 It is usually pleasant, and done in fair weather.
 Yes, this is what it's supposed to be like.
-We cooked some *Japanese curry* (see recipes) for lunch.
+We cooked some [Japanese curry](#kare) for lunch.
 The wind is coming out of the southwest, with us drifting eastward.

 ##### 1400
 We did it, we reached 165°E!
 A milestone in our trip!
 We hope the weather will improve in the coming weeks; I don't think we can stomach weathering more onslaught of lows.
 The wind has not changed.
 I remove my tuque to enjoy the sun, my hair is tuque-shaped underneath, flat on the top with a sharp cowlick in the front.
 "I look like TinTin."
 I said, smiling.
 Devine looks bright and happy today, as am I, happy enough to make jokes, happy enough to return a smile.
 My world is infinitely better when Devine smiles.

 ##### 1400
-Cooked dinner of *pasta salad with mustard dressing* (see recipes) and ate the last of our fresh fruit, 2 ruby red grapefruits.
+Cooked dinner of [pasta salad with mustard dressing](#mustard) and ate the last of our fresh fruit, 2 ruby red grapefruits.
 When we eat more, it means the weather is good and that we too, are feeling good.

 The forecast is promising, but the GRIB files for this area are not always accurate.
 This morning's weather was supposed to be a fresh breeze, but we had near gale winds instead.
 There may be better weather ahead, in any case, we are happy to leave this forsaken area behind.
 We're running with a full jib and double-reefed main.
 Our paranoia with the weather is still strong, it seems like we won't be raising the main fully any time soon.